karanius/UofT_Api_Code_Quiz/README.md

 # WebApi
 This project will be a timer-based quiz application that stores high scores within the Localstorage.

-I tried towork on the UI in a more professional manner.
+I tried to work on the UI in a more professional manner.
+I made it very complex at firs, but later on decided on simplifying it for a better user experience.

-Im happy with the results
+As extra, I added color to the timer.
+When answered wrong, it will turn red for 1 second, and deducts 10 seconds. when quiz is done, time freezes and turn blue.